-- Return and initial YTM are equal if the holding period is the same as time to maturity (1 period).
-The capital gain is simply the face value (which is fixed) minus the initial price - Increase in interest rates results in returns being less than initial yield - Reverse is true - Return is more affected by interest rate change the longer is the time to maturity - If you hold the bond until maturity, your return is locked in at initial YTM - ➤ Concept of return is relevant even if you do not sell the bond and realize the capital loss.
-There is an opportunity cost - if interest rates rise, had you not locked yourself in on a long maturity bond you could have purchased a bond in the future with a higher yield - Longer maturity bonds are therefore riskier than short maturity bonds

-Determinants of Bond Prices (and Interest Rates)
+Observations Return and initial YTM are equal if the holding period is the same as time to maturity (1 period) Increase in interest rates results in returns being less than yield (and vice-versa) Return is more affected by interest rate change the longer is the time to maturity If you hold the bond until maturity, your return is locked in at initial $\ensuremath{\mathsf{YTM}}$ Concept of return is relevant even if you do not sell the bond and realize the capital loss.
+There is an opportunity cost - if interest rates rise, had you not locked yourself in on a long maturity bond you could have purchased a bond in the future with a higher yield Longer maturity bonds are therefore riskier than short maturity bonds Determinants of Bond Prices (and Interest Rates) We've talked about specifics of bonds But what determines prices (and hence yields)?